 When they see Kyle Kashuv, Americans see a boy.
 They see someone deserving of grace and time to grow.
 They see a survivor of the Parkland shooting.

-So when the 18-year-old turned to Twitter on Monday to share that Harvard College rescinded his admission because of racist comments he made when was 16, they saw a raw deal.
+So when the 18-year-old turned to Twitter on Monday to share that Harvard College rescinded his admission because of racist comments he made when he was 16, they saw a raw deal.

 Kashuv himself felt that because Harvard’s alumni include slave owners and the like, he, too, deserved a chance.
 Because he apologized.
 And he believes two years was a long time ago.